mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

         """Workflow implementing the basic file processing example.

         First, a worker is selected randomly.
 This is the "sticky worker" on which the workflow runs.
-This consists of a file download and some processing task, with a file cleanup if an error occurs.
+This consists of a file download and the text stripping to Pinecone, with a file cleanup if an error occurs.
         """
         workflow.logger.info("Searching for available worker")